Identifiable paths and cycles in linear compartmental models: Background

 where the sum is over all collections of vertex disjoint cycles involving exactly $i$ edges of $\tilde{G}$, and ${\rm sign}(C) = 1$ if $C$ is odd length and ${\rm sign}(C) = -1$ if $C$ is even length.
 This means for every $m$, all cycles of length $m$ appear as monomial terms in $c_{m}$, and for $l > m$, these cycles of length $m$ appear as monomial products with other cycles in $c_{l}$.

-We now determine the highest order term in $u_i$.
+We now determine the highest-order term in $u_i$.
 Since $\det(\partial{I}-A)_{ij}$ is just the partial derivative of the characteristic polynomial of $\tilde{A}$ with respect to $a_{ij}$, up to a minus sign, then the right-hand side of the input-output equation for output $y_j$ is of the form, where $n=|V|$:

 We note that not all of these coefficients $\frac{\partial{c_{k}}}{\partial{a_{ij}}}$ for $k =1, ..., n$ are nonzero and thus we must determine the first nonzero coefficient.